Questo contenuto non è disponibile nella lingua selezionata.

 Previously, NetworkManager stored new network configurations to /etc/sysconfig/network-scripts/ in the ifcfg format.
 Starting with RHEL 9.0, RHEL stores new network configurations at /etc/NetworkManager/system-connections/ in a key file format.
 The connections configurations stored to /etc/sysconfig/network-scripts/ in the old format still work uninterrupted.
 Modifications in existing profiles continue updating the older files.

 5.1.
-Understanding the Machine Config Operator
+About the Machine Config Operator

 Important

-5.1.2.
-Machine config overview
+5.1.1.
+Machine Config overview

 The Machine Config Operator (MCO) manages updates to systemd, CRI-O and Kubelet, the kernel, Network Manager and other system features.
 It also offers a MachineConfig CRD that can write configuration files onto the host (see machine-config-operator).
-Understanding what MCO does and how it interacts with other components is critical to making advanced, system-level changes to an OpenShift Container Platform cluster.
-Here are some things you should know about MCO, machine configs, and how they are used:
+Understanding what the MCO does and how it interacts with other components is critical to making advanced, system-level changes to an OpenShift Container Platform cluster.
+Here are some things you should know about the MCO, machine configs, and how they are used:

 • Machine configs are processed alphabetically, in lexicographically increasing order, of their name.
 The render controller uses the first machine config in the list as the base and appends the rest to the base machine config.